 The TOE provides cryptography in support of other TOE security functionality.
-The TOE provides cryptography in support of secure connections using IPsec and TLS, and remote administrative management via SSHv2 and TLS/HTTPS.
-The cryptographic random bit generators (RBGs) are seeded by an entropy noise source.
+The TOE provides cryptography in support of secure connections using IPsec and TLS, and remote administrative management via SSHv2, and TLS/HTTPS.
+The cryptographic random bit generators (RBGs) are seeded by a platform-based entropy noise source.